 \section{Abstract}

-We introduce and analyze Structured Stochastic Zeroth order Descent (S-SZD), a finite difference approach which approximates a stochastic gradient on a set of $l\leq d$ orthogonal directions, where $d$ is the dimension of the ambient space.
-These directions are randomly chosen, and may change at each step.
-For smooth convex functions we prove almost sure convergence of the iterates and a convergence rate on the function values of the form $O(d/l k^{-c})$ for every $c<1/2$, which is arbitrarily close to the one of Stochastic Gradient Descent (SGD) in terms of number of iterations.
+We introduce and analyze Structured Stochastic Zeroth order Descent (S-SZD), a finite difference approach that approximates a stochastic gradient on a set of $l\leq d$ orthogonal directions, where $d$ is the dimension of the ambient space.
+These directions are randomly chosen and may change at each step.
+For smooth convex functions we prove almost sure convergence of the iterates and a convergence rate on the function values of the form $O( (d/l) k^{-c})$ for every $c<1/2$, which is arbitrarily close to the one of Stochastic Gradient Descent (SGD) in terms of number of iterations \cite{garrigos2023handbook}.
 Our bound shows the benefits of using $l$ multiple directions instead of one.
-For non-convex functions satisfying the Polyak-{\L}ojasiewicz condition, we establish the first convergence rates for stochastic zeroth order algorithms under such an assumption.
-We corroborate our theoretical findings in numerical simulations where assumptions are satisfied and on the real-world problem of hyper-parameter optimization in machine learning, observing very good practical performances.
+For non-convex functions satisfying the Polyak-{\L}ojasiewicz condition, we establish the first convergence rates for stochastic structured zeroth order algorithms under such an assumption.
+We corroborate our theoretical findings with numerical simulations where the assumptions are satisfied and on the real-world problem of hyper-parameter optimization in machine learning, achieving competitive practical performance.